-NOTICE(s): For the certificate in Electronic Engineering Technology, all options, the student must complete 13 general education hours and 30 technical hours-12 required as shown above and 18 additional elective hours from EET or TCT-all of which must be approved by the student's major advisor.
+NOTICE(s): For the certificate in Electronic Engineering Technology, all options, the student must complete 6 general education hours and 37 technical hours, all of which must be approved by the student's major advisor.
 Admission Requirement: High school diploma or GED.